anGie44/monkey_interpreters/README.md

 # :monkey: interpreters
-implementations of material covered in Writing an Interpreter in Go
+implementations w/CircleCI experimentation of material covered in Writing an Interpreter in Go